stimpy77/FastKoala/README.md

     App_Config\Web.Debug.config
     App_Config\Web.Release.config

-and Web.config at project root becomes transient (and should never be added to source control). **Web.config is created upon build and removed upon Clean.**
+and Web.config at project root becomes transient (and should never be added to source control). **Web.config is created upon build.**

 <sub><sup>(This was a feature I and many others always wanted from Slow Cheetah.)</sup></sub>